mastering-microservices/tutorial_en/microservices/deploy_k8n.md

 Answer to the questions:
 ```
 ?
 Which *type* of application would you like to deploy?
 Microservice application

 ?
-Enter the root directory where your gateway(s) and microservices are located ../
+Enter the root directory where your gateway(s) and microservices are located
+../
-3 applications found at ~/github/mastering-microservices/
+4 applications found at /Users/donsez/github/mastering-microservices/

 ?
-Which applications do you want to include in your configuration? gateway, invo
+Which applications do you want to include in your configuration? gateway,
-ice, notification
+invoice, notification, productorder
 ?
 Do you want to setup monitoring for your applications ?
-Yes, for logs and metr
+Yes, for metrics only
-ics with the JHipster Console (based on ELK and Zipkin)
+with Prometheus
 ?
-Which applications do you want to use with clustered databases (only available with MongoDB and Couchbase)? notification
+Which applications do you want to use with clustered databases (only available
+ with MongoDB and Couchbase)? notification
 JHipster registry detected as the service discovery and configuration provider used by your apps
 ?
 Enter the admin password used to secure the JHipster Registry admin
 ?
 What should we use for the Kubernetes namespace? store
 ?
 What should we use for the base Docker repository name? masteringmicroservice
 ?
 What command should we use for push Docker image to repository? docker push
 ?
-Do you want to configure Istio?
-Not required
+Do you want to enable Istio?
+No
 ?
-Choose the kubernetes service type for your edge services LoadBalancer - Let a kubernetes cloud provider automatically assign an IP
+Choose the Kubernetes service type for your edge services LoadBalancer - Let a
+ Kubernetes cloud provider automatically assign an IP
+?
+Do you want to use dynamic storage provisioning for your stateful services?
+No
 ```

 > Remark: You can use Google Container Registry for storing the containers images into a private registry.
 You should use the Docker registry gcr.io/YOUR_PROJECT_ID (gcr.io/tuto-store) in this exercice).